 Final Thoughts on Quadra Island

 I would like to come back and work for Linda again one summer to hopefully learn more about how the business is run and to get some hands on experience.
-Any excuse really to get to return to Quadra.
+Any excuse really to get to return to Quadra Island.

 One week on Quadra Island was definitely not enough time, especially as we only had one full day off.
 It is such a beautiful island with so much to explore.

-I recommend to anyone that loves nature and hates crowds to make the time to visit this gorgeous isle – you won’t regret it.
+I recommend to anyone that loves nature and hates crowds to make the time to visit gorgeous Quadra Island – you won’t regret it.

 If you liked this post, check out some of my other Canada content: